Section, Row, Columns, Elements

 Adding an Element

-- Choose any element from the grid under the General Elements or CMS Elements panel.
+- Choose any element from the panel.

 - The selected element will appear on your website!